ronnieholm/Playground/TrustpilotAesChallenge/README.md

     power management:

-Observe the presense of CPU flags pclmulqdq (Perform a Carry-Less Multiplication of Quadword instruction) and aes (Advanced Encryption Standard).
+Observe the presense of CPU flags pclmulqdq (Perform a Carry-Less Multiplication of Quadword instruction) and aes (Advanced Encryption Standard) which the Go runtime checks for.

 ## Go